310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori %}
             No, please don't worry about it.
-I'm delivering this many vegetables all the time, so I'm used to it.
+I deliver this many vegetables all the time, so I'm used to it.

             Plus, I'd get scolded if I make you of all people carry this for me…
 			{% endbubble %}